mbr/simplekv/docs/azure.rst

 Simplekv supports storing data in `Microsoft Azure Block Blob Storage <https://azure.microsoft.com/en-us/services/storage/blobs/>`_.

-The backend uses the `azure-storage <https://github.com/Azure/azure-storage-python>`_ python module to access the azure blob storage.
-Note that azure-storage is not a dependency for simplekv.
+The backend uses the `azure-storage-blob <https://github.com/Azure/azure-storage-python/tree/master/azure-storage-blob>`_ python distribution to access the azure blob storage.
+Note that `azure-storage-blob` is not a dependency for simplekv.
 You need to install it manually, otherwise you will see an :exc:`~exceptions.ImportError`.

 Here is a short example: